eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   project.

 + :ref:`use-case-reduce-memory`.
-  For use cases where available memory is scarce, *Fast DDS*  can be configured to reduce memory footprint to a minimum by adjusting different QoS policies.
+  For use cases with memory consumption constraints, *Fast DDS* can be configured to reduce memory footprint to a minimum by adjusting different QoS policies.

 .. toctree::